EdDataScienceEES/tutorial-Kirstb-04/index.md

 ### Moving Folders & Files

-The easiest way to move folders and files in Github is to use the Github web editor.
+The easiest way to move folders and files in Github is to use the Github **web editor**.
 To access this go to the homepage of your repository and press the full stop/period key (**.**).
 This should open a page that looks something like this:

 <img width="958" alt="image" src="https://github.com/user-attachments/assets/d1b72e49-c16b-4299-bc73-158b2dd96729">